Saturday, 27 June 2015

 Beyond the houses and past a graveyard, we scrambled up through a steep patch of forest on a rather overgrown track and emerged suddenly into a spacious tableland, planted with wheat.

-The little white road that crossed it was called le Chemin de César and had presumably been rigorously straight in Roman times, but over the last two thousand years it had developed wriggles that would have disgusted the original surveyors.
+The little white road that crossed it was called le Chemin de César and had presumably been rigorously straight in Roman times, but over the last two thousand years it had developed a few wiggles that would have disgusted the original surveyors.

 After traversing a wood, we came to the parting of the ways with the Roman road, and with our previous intentions.
 Throwing ourselves on the mercy of St Roche (patron saint of pilgrims) and the GR signage – not necessarily in that order – we strode off into the unknown.

-The first half-hour was a straightforward ramble on a wheel track amongst fields of wheat in various stages of maturity, some square and some in abstract swirls around the undulations of the land.
+The first half-hour was a straightforward ramble on a wheel track amongst fields of wheat in various stages of maturity, some fields square and others in abstract swirls around the undulations of the land.

 Then we came to a bushy valley with a few sheds and a high fence beside the track.
 As we approached, a family of bristly black pigs rushed away into the undergrowth, then another.
 It was some sort of free-range boar farm.